Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 When a test fails, it reports the random seed used to produce the input values.
 After making the required fixes to the code, one can use the same seed to see whether the previously failed tests work on the same generated values.
-The seed is a ``u64`` number, which can be provided along with the test command.
+The seed is a ``u64`` number, which can be provided along with the test command:

 .. code-block:: console

     $cargo concordium test --seed 1234567890

-Concordium QuickCheck tests can also be run with
+Concordium QuickCheck tests can also be run with:

 .. code-block:: console

     $cargo test

-By default, this command compiles the contract, unit tests and QuickCheck tests to machine code for your local target (most likely x86_64), and runs them.
+By default, this command compiles the contract, unit tests, and QuickCheck tests to machine code for your local target (most likely x86_64) and runs them.

 .. note::